In this tutorial, you’ll learn how to build a fully-functional WordPress e-commerce website completely from scratch, step-by-step.

 If you’re not already on this page, from your PayPal account dashboard, navigate to Profile & Settings > My Selling Preferences > Website Preferences > Payment Data Transfer.
-See images below.
+See the images below.

 PayPal Checkout, on the other hand, lets customers checkout directly with PayPal.

 To enable PayPal Checkout you’ll need to set up your API credentials in your PayPal account.
-See image below.
+See the image below.

 You can make your own preferences when configuring the rest of the options for both PayPal Standard and PayPal Checkout.